 Type 2 diabetes

 This is more common in people who are overweight or obese.
 With type 2 diabetes, the illness and symptoms tend to develop gradually (over weeks or months).
 This is because people with type 2 diabetes still make insulin (unlike type 1 diabetes).
 However, people with type 2 diabetes do not make enough insulin for the body's needs, or the body is not able to use insulin properly.
 Type 2 diabetes usually starts in middle-aged or elderly adults but is increasingly being seen in children and in young adults.
 See separate leaflet called Type 2 Diabetes.

 As well as type 1 and type 2 diabetes, there are other types of diabetes.
 Pregnant women who have never had diabetes before but who have high blood glucose levels during pregnancy are said to have gestational diabetes.
 Gestational diabetes affects about 4% of all pregnant women.
-See separate leaflet called Pregnancy and Diabetes.
+See separate leaflet called Diabetes and Pregnancy.

 Other types of diabetes